OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 We will illustrate only the most important details.

    ![Editing survey details](images/econsent/enable-3.jpg){width="80%"}

+Choose Enhanced radios and checkboxes, which will make those objects appear larger for easier use on a smartphone.

 Scroll down to Survey Theme.
 The default theme is black, white, and light blue.
 A common choice for a theme at OU is Red Brick because the colors are similar to those of the university.